 The Rioja wine region is divided into three distinct subregions.

 Rioja Alavesa is on the north-west of the city of Logroño and north of the river Ebro, on the foothills of the Cantabrian mountains.
 The wines of Rioja Alavesa have the most finesse and the lightest tannins.

-Rioja Alta is to the west of Logroño, between San Asensio and Haro, making classic-style Tempranillo wines with smooth tannins, vibrant red-fruit flavours, vanilla and spicy aromas.
+Rioja Alta is to the west of Logroño, between San Asensio and Haro, making classic-style Tempranillo wines with smooth tannins, vibrant red-fruit flavors, vanilla and spicy aromas.
 Most plantings in the Rioja wine region are found in Rioja Alta.

 Rioja Baja (Rioja Oriental) is to the west with hot climates and more full-bodied reds.
 More of the Garnacha grape variety is found here than in other Rioja regions.